iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 ### How do I back up my seed?

-IOTA now uses a 24-word mnemonic or a recovery phrase.
-After 28 April 2021, like with other cryptocurrencies, all you will need are 24 words to recover access to your tokens on the Tangle.
+IOTA Firefly now uses a 24-word mnemonic or a recovery phrase.
+Like with other cryptocurrencies, all you will need are 24 words to recover access to your tokens on the Tangle.
 You will be able to back up your recovery phrase using the recovery kit you create when you set up your wallet.
-You will have captured the 24-word recovery phrase in a safe location by saving a file and writing it down.
+You will have captured the 24-word recovery phrase in a safe location by saving a so-called "stronghold-file" and writing the 24 words down.

 This physical paper backup is recommended as computers can fail.

-Hardware wallets such as the Ledger will be supported soon after the initial migration period.
+Hardware wallets such as the Ledger Nano X and S are also supported.
+In case you use a Ledger Nano device, all relevant security measures are taken by using your ledger device together with the Firefly Wallet.
+Ledger Seeds are only stored on the Ledger device and never revealed to you.

 ### What is Stronghold?

 Stronghold is a secure software implementation developed by the IOTA Foundation with the sole purpose of isolating digital secrets from exposure to hackers and accidental leaks.
 It uses versioned, file-based backups (with the file extension .stronghold) with double encryption that can be easily backed up and securely shared between devices.
-You can read more about Stronghold here!
+You can read more about Stronghold [here!](IOTA Stronghold: Beta Release)

 ### I have lost access to my device.
 How do I recover my wallet?

 There are several ways to recover your wallet, and both can be found in the backups you performed in the wallet setup.
 One way would be using your 24-word recovery phrase, while the other would be using the Stronghold file you backed up.

-### Do I need to have both the Trinity wallet installed on my computer as well as Firefly?

-No, you don't need Trinity anymore.
-Just connect your Ledger to your computer and open Firefly.
-The new Firefly wallet will lead you through all steps.

 ### Do you plan to support Trezor or other hardware wallets?